 In large amounts, alcohol is known to have adverse health effects.
 In small amounts, however, it can protect the heart from some types of heart disease.
 A new analysis suggests moderate, habitual drinking may not have the same protective effect when it comes to heart rate.

 The adverse health effects of excessive alcohol consumption are very serious and widely known.
-The Centers for Disease Control and Prevention (CDC) report that heavy or binge drinking accounts for 88,000 yearly deaths in the United States.
+The Centers for Disease Control and Prevention (CDC)

 Between 2006 and 2010, excessive alcohol consumption was responsible for a total of 2.5 million years of potential life lost, shortening the lives of those who died from an alcohol-related problem by 30 years.

-According to the Dietary Guidelines for Americans, what counts as moderate drinking is up to one drink per day for women and up to two drinks per day for men.
+According to the Dietary Guidelines for Americans, what counts as moderate drinking is up to

 However, a new review of these studies suggests moderate drinking may not have the same positive effects on the heart rate.
 Rather, even light to moderate drinking may lead to a form of arrhythmia.